 - Train 1: Surat Thani to Bangkok

 - Train 2: Bangkok to Chiang Mai

-- Cost: The total cost of the joint ticket booked online is 2,349 THB.
+- Cost: The total cost of these two tickets booked online is 2,439 THB.

 - Activities in Bangkok: Bangkok train station is located in the historic China Town district of Bangkok, and walking distance from the river, so there are plenty of places nearby to visit whilst you are waiting for the train to Chiang Mai.